 Dr Lisa Smithers

-Lisa is an Associate Professor at the School of Public Health, University of Adelaide.
+Lisa is an Associate Professor at the School of Public Health, The University of Adelaide.
 Lisa's research encompasses perinatal health, healthy development and healthy diets for infants, children and pregnant women, indigenous settings and extends to policy-relevant research such as food advertising on television.
-Lisa has authored over 60 publications, including 3 articles in the Journal of the American Medical Association and 10 articles in the leading journals in the fields of nutrition and paediatrics.
-She is a Chief Investigator on more than $1.6 million in grant funding.
+Lisa has authored over 60 publications, including three articles in the Journal of the American Medical Association and ten articles in the leading journals in the fields of nutrition and paediatrics.
+She is a Chief Investigator on projects for more than $1.6 million in grant funding.

 Dr Catherine Chilttleborough